So, what’s involved in gaining the NVQ/SVQ qualification?

 Step 5 – Observations

 On completion of the first observation, an Assessment Review will be created, and you will be asked to sign this off.
 This will state what has been done so far and what happens next and when.
-If a second observation is required, this will be noted, and I will arrange this with your Office Point of Contact.
+If a second observation is planned or required, this will be noted, and I will arrange this with your Office Point of Contact.

 Step 6 – Recorded Discussion